 The makeup of an SP’s switching infrastructure and the degree to which customer TNs are served via IP will influence which identifier(s) may be used to represent the groups of TNs to which traffic should be sent via an IP interconnect.
 The following use case examples are not intended to serve as an exhaustive list of possible scenarios:

-An SP may specify calls to all of their customers’ TNs on all of their switches should be sent over an IP interconnection.
+A SP may specify calls to all of their customers’ TNs on all of their switches should be sent over an IP interconnection.
 Here, the SP can simply specify their Operating Company Number (OCN) as the identifier since all the TNs associated in the LERG and NPAC with their switches are related to their OCN.
 This is likely attractive if the SP is a VoIP provider or a cable company if all of their customers are served via IP.

 If an SP has specific switches to which calls should be sent via IP, they could simply identify those switches by their switch CLLI code.
 This is likely attractive for SPs with a mixed TDM and IP switching infrastructure that prefer traffic associated with certain or all of their IP switches be sent via an IP interconnect.
 Also, SPs transitioning their TDM interconnects to IP can manage the rate of transition by adding switch CLLI codes to the list of identifiers as it grows its IP interconnection capacity.